Gran Pajatén: Discovery

 Explorer Gene Savoy is erroneously credited with having found the ruins in 1965.
 The site is rumored to have been discovered around 1940 by Juanjui resident Eduardo Pena Meza while exploring the area for a possible road project.
 However, there is no evidence that ruins he encountered were those of Gran Pajatén or ruins of another abandoned prehispanic settlement.
 Therefore, the "discovery" of Gran Pajatén is attributed to villagers from the town of Pataz in 1963.
 After he was guided to the site by Pataz villagers in 1965, Savoy claimed credit by publicizing the discovery in the world press as his own.
 An official Peruvian government expedition visited the site and began to clear vegetation in late 1965.
 By 1966, the Peruvian government had set up a helicopter pad and cleared much of the protective vegetation that surrounded the site.
 Many years later, these actions raised criticism due to the delicate nature of the archaeological site.
 Without the protection of dense vegetation, the stone ruins began to rapidly deteriorate.

 Preservation

 In 1985, a team led by the anthropology department at University of Colorado began a major research project at Gran Pajatén and surrounding archaeological sites in the park.
 The expedition was widely publicized, and this second large-scale investigation led to further discussions of opening the site up to tourism.
 A Peruvian televised expedition in 1990 once again cleared the protective vegetation from the site, and further damaged the ruins.
 Currently, there are plans for construction of several roads and tourist infrastructure in the region.
 Neither have been implemented due to the fragile nature of the ruins and the high cost of conserving the site while minimizing tourist impacts on its archaeological integrity and environmental context.

-The town of Juanjui is located close to Gran Pajaten, and contains some artistic representations inspired by it.
+At present (2023), the World Monument Fund is financing conservation work at Gran Pajatén as well as renewed archaeological investigations.